ImogenWren/GasPermeation-Dual-Piston-Lab/README.md

 ![image](https://user-images.githubusercontent.com/97303986/203825895-7cfb44e2-e130-44fe-af37-1ffe8e0ef7fe.png)

 Here, two timing loops are used to seperatly trigger both sampling and logging of the datapoints.
 I think this topology can be refractored to work more seamlessly.
 See Muscle Actuator project for a new attempt at a similar implementation.

+For one, the data line can be shared to avoid the need for local variables.